koalacoding/mario_sokoban/README.md

 18. Added a button in the map editor to go back to the menu.
 19. Every new saved map is stored in an unique file.
 20. Added a select map window.
+21. Give the possibility to the player to choose the map.
+22. Make a vertical navigation bar in the select map window to give the opportunity to the player to choose between all the maps.

 ### To do

-1. Give the possibility to the player to choose the map.
-2. Give the possibility to the player to go to the main menu from the game.
+1. Give the possibility to the player to go to the main menu from the game.
-3. Make a vertical navigation bar in the select map window to give the opportunity to the player to choose between all the maps.